-Second Pillar
+Pillar II

-Contractual funds or Closed funds (Investment portfolio at the end of 2017: € 49.5 billion)
+Contractual funds or Closed funds (Investment portfolio at the end of 2018: €50.41 billion)

 Contractual funds are also called closed funds as only certain groups of people can join.
-As an example, amongst employees, subscription is reserved to those whose contracts are regulated by a collective agreement.
-As for the self-employed, contractual agreements are usually provided by professional associations; and only their members can subscribe.
+These are professional occupational funds.
+Amongst employees, subscription is reserved only to those whose contracts are regulated by a collective bargaining agreement (CBA).
+For the self-employed, contractual agreements are usually provided by professional associations.
+Thus, only their members can subscribe to dedicated contractual pension funds.